A delicious winter pavlova that uses up leftover Christmas pudding, and served with spiced oranges. Ideal for an after Christmas lunch party

 The oranges are based on a Diana Henry recipe – slice an orange, cut into semicircles and cover with water with a splash of white wine vinegar, generous spoonful of sugar, cinnamon stick, cloves and cardamom pods.
 Gently simmer until the oranges are soft.
 Alternatively the remains of some homemade cranberry sauce would go well instead.

 A delicious winter pavlova that uses up leftover Christmas pudding.
-Ideal for an after Christmas lunch party.
+This Christmas spiced orange pavlova is deal for an after Christmas lunch party.

 - 3 egg whites

-- 100 g white caster sugar (1 times the weight of the egg whites)
+- 100 g white caster sugar (or the weight of the egg whites)

-- 50 g soft light brown sugar (1/2 time the weight of the egg whites)
+- 50 g soft light brown sugar (or half the weight of the egg whites)

-Whisk the egg white with 1/2 tsp of the sugar either in a stand mixer, or with a hand held electric whisk until white and frothy.
-Add the sugar gradually whisking all the time until the meringue stands in soft peaks.
+Whisk the egg white with half a teaspoon of the sugar.
+Add the rest of the sugar gradually, whisking all the time until the meringue stands in soft peaks.

-Turn out the meringue onto a sheet of parchment paper on a baking tray and shape into a next about 9? across.
+Turn out the meringue onto a sheet of parchment paper on a baking tray.
+Shape into a nest about 9 inches across.

-Sprinkle with some edible glitter and place in an oven pre heated to GM2 / 300F / 150C, immediately turn the oven down to GM1 / 275F / 140C.
-Cook for about 40 – 50 mins.
-When the Pavlova is hard and sounds hollow when lightly tapped then turn the oven off and allow to cool inside the oven.
+Sprinkle with some edible glitter and place in an oven pre heated to GM2 / 300°F / 150°C, immediately turn the oven down to GM1 / 275°F / 140°C. Cook for about 40–50 mins.
+When the pavlova is hard and sounds hollow when lightly tapped, turn the oven off and allow to cool inside the oven.